codestacks/jekyll-category-pagination/README.md

   for sorting)

 ## Template Data

+Within your template you can use the following information.

 - 'page.posts' list of posts
 - 'page.nextUrl' url to next page, only available if next page exists